roobyz/waterstudio/Readme.md

 ### Background

-The container starts with a minimal [Ubuntu OS] image from [Phusion] and the [S6] process supervisor added for a small Docker-friendly image.
-To enhance R specific code performance [OpenBlas] is included as the default Linear Algebra library, which provides some of the fastest noncommercial linear algebra optimizations.
+The container starts with a minimal [Ubuntu OS] image from [Phusion] with the [S6] process supervisor added for a small Docker-friendly image.
+To enhance R specific code performance, [OpenBlas] is included as the default Linear Algebra library, which provides some of the fastest noncommercial linear algebra optimizations.

 ### Additional Links